-In my play therapy class that I teach at Mercer University I insist that my students reconnect with their inner child before taking the play therapy class.
+In my play therapy class that I teach at Mercer University, in Atlanta, Ga.
+I insist that my students reconnect with their inner child before taking the play therapy class.

 Many of my students do not remember the overkill of “inner child” therapy back in the 1970’s and 1980’s.
 The work I require my students to do with their personal inner child is often fun and non-threatening.
 However, sometimes old issues can come to the surface.

 Before I show you what I expect of my students in my graduate play therapy class I need to teach you a little bit about the “inner child” theory.

 Inner child therapy is an excellent therapy for adults who had a trauma in childhood.
 Trauma can actually change the development of the brain.
 If you had a trauma in your childhood chances are that you are somewhat “stuck in childhood” developmentally in some way.

 The one thing I know about childhood is that no one escapes unscathed (as the saying goes).

 Therefore, everyone can probably benefit with the inner child therapy work.
 Working with our inner child helps us go back to erase, confront, or deal with the painful memories that have been lurking in the brain since childhood.